folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm that—" > Censored

 * We never actually hear what Lecrae intended to say after “I’m that—”.
-It seems like Lecrae is censoring his own lyrics similar to how Kendrick censored his own lyrics on the second verse of “Watch the Party Die” when Kendrick menitoned Lecrae by name as he rapped:
+It seems like Lecrae is censoring his own lyrics similar to how Kendrick censored his own lyrics on the third verse of “Watch the Party Die” when Kendrick menitoned Lecrae by name as he rapped:

   * ***Sometimes I wonder what Lecrae would do**
   Fuck these niggas up or show 'em just what prayer do?